seprab/raydroid/README.md

 * Make utility

 ## Roadmap
-- [x] Configure the project to build a Windows executable with Make
+- [ ] Configure the project to build a Windows executable with Make
-- [x] Configure the project to build a Windows executable with VS2022
+- [ ] Configure the project to build a Windows executable with VS2022
-- [ ] Configure the project to build an Android bundle with Make
+- [x] Configure the project to build an Android APK with Make, src in C
-- [ ] Configure the project to build an Android bundle with VS2022
+- [ ] Configure the project to build an Android APK with Make, src in C++
 - [ ] Plan next steps (ex. planning and creating a minigame)

 ## How to clone and how to work on it